 This quick and easy peanut butter chicken recipe is sure to become a weeknight favorite!
 Repurpose the leftovers (if there even are any), into delicious meal prep bowls with some brown rice and crunchy, colorful fresh veggies…

 This recipe was created in partnership with The Peanut Institute.
 Thanks for supporting me and the brands I love!

 Peanut Butter Chicken

 Hey there fellow peanut butter lovers!
 Have y’all been dipping and dousing everything in sight with the easy peanut sauce I shared last week, yet?
 If not, here’s another reason to make it STAT — peanut butter chicken…

 Yes, chicken and peanut butter is really a thing, and it’s seriously amazing.
 Like all caps with three exclamation points, AMAZING!!!
 I mean, how can you go wrong with tender, sautéed chicken smothered in a warm and spicy peanut sauce that can be ready to serve in less than 20 minutes?
-Add some brown rice (try this Instant Pot brown rice recipe) and crunchy, colorful fresh veggies for a healthy dinner that’s sure please.
+Add some brown rice (try this easy Instant Pot brown rice recipe) and crunchy, colorful fresh veggies for a healthy dinner that’s sure please.